Velanco7/GeneFuse_Public/README.md

 ##🤝 Contributions
-This is a personal research tool, but contributions are welcome — particularly from those with experience in:
+This is a personal research tool that was inspired by my time at the Franklin Nobrega Lab during my Master's thesis under the expert guidance of both Franklin L. Nobrega and Yi Wu.
+Contributions are welcomed — particularly from those with experience in:

 - Protein domain analysis
 - Comparative genomics